fdiblen/cpp2wasm/README.md

 from celery import Celery
 capp = Celery('tasks', broker='redis://localhost:6379', backend='redis://localhost:6379')
 ```

-When a method is decorated with the Celery task decorator then it can be submitted to the Celery task queue.
-We'll add some ``sleep``s to demonstrate what would happen with a long running calculation.
-We'll also tell Celery about in which step the calculation is; later, we can display this step to the user.

 ```{.python file=src/py/tasks.py}
 # this Python snippet is stored as src/py/tasks.py